WSLockhart/WSLockhart.github.io/misc.md

 ![conway gif](/images/glidergun_cropped.gif)

+Some random things you might like while you're here:

 * [Conway's Game of Life](https://playgameoflife.com/) - glider guns, are you kiddin' me!?
 Explore the original cellular automata, one of the best demonstrations of *emergence* ever created